pmowrer/resume/cv.md

 # Work Experience

-## Sports195, Lead Software Engineer, Dec 2013 - Current
+## Sports195, Lead Software Engineer, Dec 2013 - Nov 2014
-Led one of the development verticals for the company's mobile hybrid app platform running on a Backbone/Node/Scala stack.
-To date, hundreds of sites have launched on this platform.
-Managed application features through their life cycles, delegating assignments to team members and pairing on implementation details.
-Dev lead on front-end team, performing code reviews and managing application architecture.
+Led one of the development verticals for the company's mobile-first single page web app product, a white label global sports news portal built on a Backbone/Node/Scala stack.

 ## YouNow, Senior Software Engineer, Feb 2013 - Dec 2013
-Led effort to convert YouNow's web application from single page Flash to a Backbone-driven HTML5.
+Led effort to convert YouNow's single page web app product from Flash to Backbone.

 ## Tinychat, Lead Application Developer, Feb 2011 - Feb 2013
-Built one of the web's most popular multi-way video chat applications from the ground up, a complex Flash/Flex/Robotlegs application communicating with media servers and a PHP backend.
+Built one of the web's most popular multi-way video chats, an IRC-like Flash app supporting 12 simultaneous video streams, effects, moderation, text chat and more.
 Used by 100+ millions of users through its lifetime.

 ## Adobe Systems, Quality Engineer, Aug 2006 - July 2010
-Built QA tooling and applications, planned and executed testing effort of new product features and lead testing effort of 3rd party vendors.
+Built QA tooling and applications, planned and executed testing effort of new product features and organized testing effort of 3rd party vendors.
+Shipped Swedish versions of Adobe Flash CS3-CS5.

 # Education